evazhang612/evazhang.com/_pages/movies.md

 - Inception

-- Mr. and Mrs. Smith
+- Mr. and Mrs. Smith (2005)

-- Pirates of the Carribbean 1

-- Home Alone

-- Once Upon a Time in Hollywood

-- Ferris Bueller's Day Off

 - The Hunt for Red October

 - The Imitation Game

-- Bridget Jones's Diary
+- Bridget Jones' Diary

+- Margin Call / The Big Short